Swati-Tanu/Weather-API/README.md

 # Weather-API

-### This is a Weather app that enables us to get the weather forecast through server.
+### This is a Weather API based website that enables us to get the weather forecast through server.
 It is made using Nodejs (packages used are requests and nodemailer).

 A simple server that enables to get the weather forecast through server using APIs.
 The application is made using Nodejs (http server), NPM (request package), Javascript, CSS and HTML.